 After you set the preceding parameters, the VBR or CCN instance can access the cloud service through the VPC.

-- Access Region: Select the region where the VBR or CCN instance that needs to access the cloud service
+- Access Region: Select the region where the VBR or CCN instance that needs to access the cloud service is deployed.

 - Make sure that the VBR or CCN instance is attached to the CEN instance.